hawkwheels/Github_box/README.md

 # Github_box
-Get a reverse shell from the Github action (can be used as C2 with IP of Microsoft)
+Get a reverse shell from the Github action (Machine with IP of Microsoft Azure)